Tune in to the word.

 In the programme we consider resistance to change in our fourth module Transforming Resistance.
 In this module we work with an innovative 4 stage approach to moving into and beyond your resistance.

-Journey Back To You is a programme that can support you if you’re a professional who is:
+Fully You is a programme that can support you if you’re a professional who is:

 - Feeling stressed through having to spin lots of plates in work and life, play lots of roles, and meet lots of expectations (including the high ones you have of yourself).